-Last week I posted part 1 of Satoshi Tomiie’s dance music production tutorial series and it focused on kick.
-Here’s part 2 and in this part the veteran house music producer discusses that most crucial element of club music: bass.
+Last week I posted part 1 of Satoshi Tomiie’s dance music production tutorial series and it focused on the kick.
+Here’s part 2 and in this part, the veteran house music producer discusses that most crucial element of club music: The Bass

 Since we listen to electronic music so loudly, it’s important that bass is placed in exactly the right way.